Anne of Green Gables

 When the novel Anne of Green Gables was first published in 1908, most people could only dream of visiting its magical setting.
 As the book became popular around the world, it's likely that many readers had no idea where Prince Edward Island was.
 They may have even wondered, "Is it a real place?"
 Today, millions of the book's fans have made the trip to PEI and discovered the land that captivated Anne in Lucy Maud Montgomery's stories.
 And for those who just can't get enough of their favourite red-headed girl, or the woman who created her, there are Anne-related attractions all over the Island.

-We have attractions all over the Island dedicated to our beloved Anne and her author.
-In Charlottetown, see Anne of Green Gables – The Musical ™ at the Confederation Centre of the Arts or Anne & Gilbert: The Musical at The Guild.
-In Cavendish, drop into Green Gables Heritage Place, visit the Anne of Green Gables Museum in Park Corner, then hop over to Lower Bedeque and see the school where she taught.
+We have attractions across the Island dedicated to our beloved Anne and her author.
+In Charlottetown, see Anne of Green Gables – The Musical ™ at the Confederation Centre of the Arts (now performing every second year and returning in 2024) or Anne & Gilbert: The Musical at Florence Simmons Performance Hall.
+In Cavendish, drop into Green Gables Heritage Place and Montgomery Park, visit the Anne of Green Gables Museum in Park Corner, then hop over to Lower Bedeque and see the school where author, LM Montgomery taught.
 You can almost picture Anne hitting Gilbert over the head with a chalkboard!
-Feel the influence this Island had on Lucy Maud Montgomery, and you will understand why Anne was so enchanted by life here.
-Braid your pigtails and come explore Anne’s land.
+Feel the influence this Island had on Lucy Maud Montgomery and understand why Anne was so enchanted by life here.
+Braid your pigtails and come explore Anne’s land!